thekevinhuang/node-js-imports-and-exports-g-416/README.md

 the function in `interface.js`, we don't have to rename anything here since the function is the `exports` object of the `interfaces.js` module.
 Code separation FTW!

-(Confused by that stuff in back ticks?
-These are called "[template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)."
-They work essentially like string interpolation in Ruby (`"See?
-It's #{interpolated}"`), just with a slightly different syntax.
-They're a new feature in [ECMAScript 6](https://en.wikipedia.org/wiki/ECMAScript#6th_Edition) that Node.js just made available by default.
-No more `"concatenating " + variables + " into strings!"`

 ## Review